There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Did you know that on average, the top-ranking pages usually rank in the top 10 results for around 1,000 other relevant keywords (Ahrefs)?

-Keyword rankings are an important KPI to track.
-It will tell you how well your site is performing for specific terms that you are targeting.
+Keyword rankings will tell you how well your site is performing for specific terms that you are targeting.

-By tracking this metric, you can see which keywords are working well for you and which ones aren’t.
+By tracking this metric, you can see which terms are working well for you and which ones aren’t.

 You can then adjust your SEO strategy accordingly to focus on the ones that are giving you the best results.